kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

     | 3 | 773 | Mountain-100 Silver, 44 | Mountain Bikes | 3399.9900 |
     | ... | ... | ... | ... | ... |

+    >**Note:** If you are getting errors here and also getting table, then please ignore the errors and move with further tasks.

 ## Task 4 : Create delta tables

 You can save the dataframe as a delta table by using the `saveAsTable` method.
 Delta Lake supports the creation of both *managed* and *external* tables.